DigitalVS/Galaxy-Flash-Expansion/README.md

 Bringing these three missing signals to expansion connector is not too hard and does not require any special skills or equipment.
 You'll need a peace of isolated wire (not too thin, nor too thick), soldering wire and a soldering iron.

 Edge card board from Galaksija Resources repository already has soldering pads labeled VCC, RD- and RESET-.
 These are the points where you'll solder one side of the wires.
-The other side of VCC wire is best to solder somewhere as close to power supply input socket as possible, to the point where VCC is available.
+The other side of VCC wire is best to solder somewhere as close to power supply input socket as possible, to one of the points where VCC is available.
 RD signal is best to take directly from CPU pin number 21, from underneath of main PCB.
-The other side of RESET wire may be connected to CPU pin 26, or from somewhere closer to the edge connector.
+The other side of RESET wire may be connected to CPU pin 26, or to some of the reset points closer to the edge connector.
 For example, the next picture shows edge card board with RESET signal taken from the nearby reset push button.

 ![Expansion port example.](/images/port-example.png)